RapidCoders/Coding-Practice/DAY_29/README.md

-# Q.1 Write a program which accept number from user and display even sqaures 'n' times.
+# Q.1 Write a C++ program that takes a string as input and reverses the order of words in the string.
 ```
+Input: "Hello World"
+Output: "World Hello"

-Input: 3
+Input: "Programming is fun"
-Output: 4 16 36
+Output: "fun is Programming"
 ```
 **Author: Vaibhav**